Blockchain-UI-Org/Legacy/packages/bui-docs/docs/intro.md

 # Installation

-To use Blockchain UI in your project, run one of the following commands in your terminal:
+To use Web3 UI in your project, run one of the following commands in your terminal:

 ```bash
 yarn add blockchain-ui